byu-cs-236-classroom-templates/project-3/docs/CODE.md

 Here are the relevant files for the project:

-  * `.devcontainer`: container definition for those using docker with vscode
+  * `.devcontainer`: container definition for those using docker with vscode (this doesn't apply to most of you)
   * `.github`: workflow definitions
   * `README.md`: overview and directions
   * `config_test.sh`: support for auto-grading -- **please do not edit**